 Patrick Shanahan became Boeing senior vice president, Supply Chain & Operations in April 2016.
 He is responsible for oversight of the company’s manufacturing operations and supplier management functions, including implementation of advanced manufacturing technologies and global supply chain strategies.
-He also leads Boeing’s Environmental Health and Safety and Intellectual Property Management organizations.
+He also leads Boeing’s Environment, Health & Safety and Intellectual Property Management organizations.
 A member of the Boeing Executive Council, Shanahan reports directly to Boeing Chairman, President and CEO Dennis Muilenburg.

 Shanahan came to this position from Boeing Commercial Airplanes, where he served as senior vice president of Airplane Programs since December 2008.
 In this role he oversaw the management of profit and loss for the 737, 747, 767, 777 and 787 programs.
 In addition, Shanahan had overall responsibility for operations at Boeing’s principal manufacturing sites of Renton and Everett, Washington, and Charleston, South Carolina.
 This includes all aspects of engineering, delivery and regulatory compliance.

 Prior to this assignment, Shanahan was vice president and general manager of the 787 Dreamliner and led the program during a critical period in the aircraft’s development from 2007 to 2008.

 Previously, Shanahan was vice president and general manager of Boeing Missile Defense Systems, starting in December 2004.
 Headquartered in Washington, D.C., the division’s key programs include the Ground-based Midcourse Defense system, Airborne Laser and Advanced Tactical Laser.